 Don’t come to Scotland hoping to avoid Italian, Polish, Chinese, Indian, or Irish communities.
 They’ve been here for generations, Polish from as early as 1850.
 Those good people have contributed to Scotland’s intellectual thought and its economy in way we can never fully repay.
 We have an international outlook and proud of it.

 Don’t come to Scotland thinking the standards of southern England are the standards by which all things must be judged.
 That really gets up our nose.
 London-centric is for Londoners, or wealthy Saudi Arabians and Russians buying gazillion pound properties with massive tax and rates exemptions.
-We judge our creative output by international standards, yes, even by French and German aesthetics – not what London critics, and the artistic hierarchy feel is today’s commercial value.
+We judge our creative output by international standards, yes, even by French and German aesthetics.

 Don’t treat Scotland as a dominion of England’s aristocracy.
 Dukes and lairds are not to be envied.
 You were schooled as an unequal person by a rigid class system.
 The duke’s great grandfather probably got a chunk of Scotland over a game of cards ‘validated’ by fake property deeds written by an alcoholic lawyer.
 Some here still like the Royal family, some put up with them, some wish they would get a real job.
-Yes, we have pecking orders in Scotland, but we detest the English class system and all its stands for.
+We detest the English class system and all its stands for.

 Don’t come to Scotland to buy Highland property to make a quick killing and go south again.
 And don’t buy land and fence it off.
 Everywhere is a right of way except your home.
 Ultimately, we want the land back in the ownership of the state – us.

 Don’t come to Scotland to tell us self-governance is a risky business.
-You plan to leave a nation that governs itself and has done for over three hundred years, though it has denied us and other nations that right in past times.
-Scotland wants interdependence with England to continue but on a healthier basis, on equal terms.
+Scotland wants interdependence with England to continue, but on a healthier basis, on equal terms.

 Come to Scotland ready and willing to help build a happy, thriving, exalted society that will endure.
 Scots see themselves first as a human being, then a Scot, and a citizen of the world.
 Know the grass roots momentum that is termed Scottish nationalism expresses those humane values.
 Come prepared to elevate what is good in human nature.
 Exercise an open mind; be curious and wise, able to contribute to our society in joyous, positive ways.
 Jettison the habit of comparison.
 Suppress envy, and train anger to right injustice, not to demoralise your neighbour.
 Be compassionate, good humoured, happy to be part of a new era in civic camaraderie and open government.